jeremynoesen/MatrixDisplay/README.md

 - A Micro SD card

 ## Installation
 To install, simply clone the repo onto the Raspberry Pi, and set `main.py` to start when the Pi turns on.
+An installation script will be coming soon!

 ## Running
 To run the program, open a terminal and type `sudo python3 /path/to/main.py`.
 Replace the path to main.py with the proper location to your installation's main.py.

 ## Configuration
 The only configurable value is the path to the images folder.
 In `server/server.py` you can set `pictures_dir` to your own images directory.
+Everything else is handled through the web interface.

 ## Demonstration
 Demonstrations will be added soon!